As we age, health issues often creep up that threaten to tarnish our golden years. Treating some of these diseases and conditions can be expensive.

 How to cut costs.
 The Arthritis Foundation has a webpage devoted to ways to trim the tab for arthritis care.
 It includes resources such as financial aid organizations and pharmaceutical programs that help pay for medications and surgery.

-Around 54 million Americans have low bone density or osteoporosis, according to the National Osteoporosis Foundation.
+Around 54 million Americans have low bone density, a condition called osteoporosis, according to the National Osteoporosis Foundation.
 Among women older than 50, 1 in 2 will break a bone due to the disease.
 Among men in that age group, the figure is 1 in 4.

 How to cut costs.
 One study found that osteoporosis care cost the nation $22 billion in 2008.
 Prescription medications often are used to treat this condition, so ask your doctor about using less costly generic drugs.